iterorganization/imas-python/README.md

 IMASPy is a standalone python package with optional dependencies.
 All needed python packages can be found in `requirements.txt`, and should all be publicly available.
-A simple `pip install` should take care of everything.
+A simple `pip install -r requirements.txt` should take care of everything.

 #### Being IMAS DD compatible